 The Gilman Scholarship Program application is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.

 Applicants from groups underrepresented in study abroad and those destined for non-traditional locations are given preference, in an effort to make the demographics of U.S. undergraduates studying abroad reflect the rich diversity of the U.S. population.

 For information about additional scholarships please visit our External Scholarships web page.

-Bielefeld offers courses mainly taught in German with a few subjects taught in English.
-The ISEP Bielefeld program includes a pre semester German language course as well as a semester language option.
-For more information about the course offerings please visit the ISEP Bielefeld webpage.
+LUH Hannover offers courses mainly taught in German with a selection of English taught offerings each semester.
+For more information about the course offerings please visit the ISEP Hannover webpage.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
 Students participating on the ISEP program will be required to enroll in 12-18 credits per semester.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.

 How to ApplyApplications are accepted on a rolling basis and some programs may fill up before the listed deadline.
 Each year applications for Fall, Spring, and Summer will open up on August 1st.
 Once open the deadline will be listed below and an Apply Now button will be available at the top and bottom of this page.
 Most applications will have a 2 part application process so students are encouraged to complete their OIED application well before the listed deadline.